 It is not an acceptable change for people who have got used to those features.
-Apart from these, the Gutenberg doesn’t have custom fields which are used to specify particular parameters for posts.
+Apart from these, Gutenberg doesn’t have custom fields that are used to specify particular parameters for posts.

-It is not predictable whether WordPress will bring those options back in upcoming release or not.
+It is not predictable whether WordPress will bring those options back in the upcoming release or not.

 6. Accidental insertion of blocks

 When you want to add a new line to the existing paragraph, you generally go to the end of the paragraph and click there.
 But the problem with Gutenberg is that it creates a new block for you whenever go and click at the end of the paragraph.
 Then you will have to trash that block.